 Julian Griggs, Principal

-Julian has developed a reputation as a gifted strategic planner, facilitator and trainer and works with all levels of government, First Nations, and with the not-for-profit sector.
-His work focuses on collaborative approaches to land use and natural resources management, energy and climate, and aboriginal rights, and his recent projects include:
+Julian is a gifted facilitator, trainer and management consultant, with 30 experience in Canada, the US and abroad.
+Julian works with all levels of government, First Nations, and with the not-for-profit sector.
+His work focuses on collaborative approaches to conservation and natural resources management, energy and climate, and aboriginal rights.
+Julian’s recent projects include:

-- researching the emergence shared decision making agreements developed between First Nations and the British Columbia government;
+- researching the emergence shared decision making agreements developed between First Nations and British Columbia;

-- supporting the negotiation and implementation of land use agreements between First Nations and the Province;
+- supporting the negotiation and implementation of land use plans and government-to-government reconciliation initiatives;

 - program reviews for the Canadian philanthropic sector; and,

-- individual coaching, strategic planning and other organizational development support for progressive advocacy groups and coalitions.
+- individual coaching, strategic planning and other organizational development support for progressive non-profits, advocacy groups and coalitions.